-Although the cases in question did not concern remote workers, it was noted [52] that the recognition of the accident at work occurring during this break could also apply to working at a distance.
-Thus, although theoretically a remote worker who cuts their hand in the kitchen or is injured when smoking a cigarette on their terrace could not obtain recognition as an accident at work, the fact of an accident occurring during the "pausa del bocadillo" could change the situation, because this time would be included in their workday [65].
+Although the cases in question did not concern remote workers, it has been noted [52] that the recognition of the accident at work occurring during this break could also apply to working at a distance.
+Thus, although theoretically a remote worker who cuts their hand in the kitchen or is injured when smoking a cigarette on their terrace could not obtain recognition as an accident at work, the fact that the accident occurs during the "pausa del bocadillo" could change the situation, because this time would be included in their workday [65].